MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Accounts_Receivable.md

         6. Click **OK**.

-    12. The new code is now automatically filled in in the **Document Sending Profile** field on the customer card.
+    12. The new code is now automatically filled  in the **Document Sending Profile** field on the customer card.

     13. Go to the **Invoicing** FastTab.